WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Emma-Karoune/Em_Georgia_mentoring/mentor-meeting.md

 ### Any other topics

 * We talked about:
-  * AutSPACES
+  * AutSPACES.
-  * autism in general and EK talked about working with autistic children in schools
+  * autism in general and EK talked about working with autistic children in schools.
-  * Community managing this project - having lots of different options for inputting knowledge/contributing to the project, remote collaborative writing using google doc might be a way to collect opinions/work together.
+  * Community managing this project - having lots of different options for inputting knowledge/contributing to the project, remote collaborative writing using google doc might be a way to collect opinions/work together, individualising contact is the way of the community manager.
   * Also tried to fix Github - EK referring GA to MS for more help.